Shahrayar123/Traffic-Signs-Classification-using-DCNN/README.md

 - metrics: `accuracy`

 Then I write `callback` method to stop training of model when desired loss and accuracy will achieve
-### After training the model the accuracy and loss is:
+### After training the model, Accuracy and Loss are:

 ![accuracy and loss](https://github.com/Shahrayar123/Traffic-Signs-Classification-using-CNN/blob/main/images/acc_loss_visualization.png)